ubiq/ubiq-beer_token/README.md

 # Ubiq - BEER token

-The Ubiq BEER token is a token which allows the token holder to claim a beer from a Ubiq team member (or participating Ubiq community member) in person.
+The Ubiq BEER token is a token which allows the token holder to redeem a beer from a Ubiq team member (or participating Ubiq community member) in person.

 Here are the specifications: